TiagoDiass/amberflo-frontend-challenge/README.md

   - Button
   - Toasts

-I decided to use a components library, because if I made myself all these components, the time taken for challenge would surely be more than the expected.
+So I decided to use a components library, because if I made all these components myself, the time spent on the challenge would surely be more than the expected.
 The components library I chose was [shadcn/ui](https://ui.shadcn.com/) because of its great developer experience and simplicity.

 - Since the form we have in the application would be very simple, I decided to not use a form management library in order to keep the code simpler and finish the challenge on time.
 The libraries that I would use to do this form validation are: [react-hook-form](https://github.com/react-hook-form/react-hook-form) and [zod](https://zod.dev/).